lanl-ansi/gfm-lpnorm/README.md

 6. Download the repository using the following command ```git clone https://github.com/lanl-ansi/micot-general-fragility.git```
 7. Build and package the code using the command ```mvn -Dmaven.test.skip=true package``` from the top level directory of the git repository

+# Usage

+You call this JAR from the command line with the following flags:

+[INSERT FLAGS]